Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Animate 3D graphic/README.md

 Animation Controls (Top Left Corner):

-* Select a mission -- select a flight path
+Tap the buttons on the bottom toolbar to adjust the settings for the animation:

+* Mission: change the flight path, speed, and view progress
-* Play/Pause -- toggles playing and stopping the animation
+* Play/Pause: toggle the animation
-* Fixed/Follow -- toggles the camera's free cam mode and follow
-* Mission progress -- shows how far along the route the plane is.
-Slide to change keyframe in animation

-Camera Controls (Top Right Corner):

-* Camera zoom -- distance between camera and plane (NOT implemented on java/android)
-* Camera angle -- viewing angle between camera and plane (NOT implemented on java/android)
-* Flight speed -- controls speed of animation

- 2D Map Controls (Bottom Left Corner):

-* Plus and Minus -- controls distance of 2D view from ground level
+* Camera: change the camera distance, heading, pitch, and other camera properties.

 ## How it works

 1. Create a `GraphicsOverlay` and add it to the `SceneView`.
 2. Create a `ModelSceneSymbol` object.
-3. Create a `Graphic` object and set its geometry to a `Point`.
+3. Create a `Graphic` object with the model scene symbol.
-4. Set the `ModelSceneSymbol` object to the graphic.
-5. Add heading, pitch, and roll attributes to the graphic.
-Get the attributes from the graphic with `Graphic.attributes`.
+4. Add heading, pitch, and roll attributes to the graphic.
-6. Create a `SimpleRenderer` object and set its expression properties.
+5. Create a `SimpleRenderer` object and set its expression properties.
-7. Add graphic and a renderer to the graphics overlay.
+6. Add the graphic and the renderer to the graphics overlay.
-8. Create a `OrbitGeoElementCameraController` which is set to target the graphic.
+7. Create a `OrbitGeoElementCameraController` which is set to target the graphic.
-9. Assign the camera controller to the `SceneView`.
+8. Assign the camera controller to the `SceneView`.
-10. Update the graphic's location, heading, pitch, and roll.
+9. Update the graphic's location, heading, pitch, and roll.

 ## Relevant API